I have worked on Adobe Premiere Pro and Adobe Audition for audio editing.

 There will be times when you might need a dialogue sounding from an underground tunnel or a television.

 Sometimes it’s impossible to record them in the field due to many restrictions and constraints.
-The audio effects inside Premiere Pro can solve many of the problems for you.
+The audio effects inside Premiere Pro can solve many of your problems for you.

 For example, you could record your voice from the comfort of your home and make it sound like it was from under the bridge from the outdoors.
 The “Convolution Reverb” feature achieves this.